Msglet Join the waitlist

 Msglet is a Mac app that drives Messages.app to send personalised SMS through the iPhone in your pocket.
 From your number.
 Through your carrier plan.
 With each recipient's name in each message.
 No cloud, no account, no per-message fee.
 Pause, close the lid, walk away — it resumes where it stopped.

-macOS 12+ iPhone required One-time licence
+macOS 12+ iPhone required Notarised by Apple One-time licence

 02